dart-lang/language/accepted/future-releases/3009-inference-using-bounds/design-document.md

 - it is invoked in-between the phases of type inference and doesn't collect new type constraints from the context, and
-- instead of the actual bound, it uses its "best-effort" approximation, eliminating the recursive properties of F-bounded type variables.
+- instead of the actual bound, it uses its best-effort approximation, eliminating the recursive properties of F-bounded type variables.

 A convenient way to graphically represent CSSTV is by a square, where three sides of it take the three inputs relevant to this proposal, and